 The second of the Monarchia’s three books deals with the great example of Rome, describing the city’s providential role in world history, largely by way of citations from Roman literature aimed at demonstrating the consistent dedication of Roman power to the public good, and the conformity of Roman imperium with the order of nature and the will of God.

 The third book deals with the crucial issue of the relationship between political and ecclesiastical authority.
 Dante argues on various grounds that power in the temporal realm is neither derived from nor dependent on spiritual authority, though it benefits from the power of the Papacy to bless its activity.
 These arguments consist largely in refutations of traditional claims for the temporal authority of the Papacy, but the final chapter makes the argument on positive grounds and in terms that recall the arguments first laid down in the Convivio.
-Since man consists of soul and body, his nature partakes of both the corruptible and the incorruptible.
-Uniting two natures, his existence must necessarily be ordered to the goals of both these natures [Mon.
+Since the human being consists of soul and body, its nature partakes of both the corruptible and the incorruptible.
+Uniting two natures, human existence must necessarily be ordered to the goals of both these natures [Mon.
 3.16.7–9]:

 Ineffable providence has thus set before us two goals to aim at: i.e. happiness in this life, which consists in the exercise of our own powers and is figured in the earthly paradise; and happiness in the eternal life, which consists in the enjoyment of the vision of God (to which our own powers cannot raise us except with the help of God’s light) and which is signified by the heavenly paradise.
 Now these two kinds of happiness must be reached by different means, as representing different ends.
 For we attain the first through the teachings of philosophy, provided that we follow them putting into practice the moral and intellectual virtues; whereas we attain the second through spiritual teachings which transcend human reason, provided that we follow them putting into practice the theological virtues, i.e. faith, hope, and charity.
 These ends and the means to attain them have been shown to us on the one hand by human reason, which has been entirely revealed to us by the philosophers, and on the other by the Holy Spirit…